hoodietramp/TryHackMe-KOTH-Machine-HACKERS-Walkthrough/README.md

 ![image](images/productionSudo.png)

-We see `openssl` in sudo list, we can abuse it to get root let's check it's [Gtfo-Bins For Library Load Using Openssl](https://gtfobins.github.io/gtfobins/openssl/#library-load)
+We see `openssl` in sudo list, we can abuse it to get root let's check [Gtfo-Bins For Openssl And How To Use It To Load Shared Libraries](https://gtfobins.github.io/gtfobins/openssl/#library-load)

 Check out this blog for more on it [ld_preload-privesc](https://www.hackingarticles.in/linux-privilege-escalation-using-ld_preload/)<br />